victormcduff/forestfall_strategy/README.md

 # Forestfall Strategy
 Simple C++ strategy \
 No additional libraries \
-Built as a final project at the University of Manchester's C++ course
+Built as a final project at the University of Manchester's C++ course\
+\
+Set in the Forestfall world. \